-2. Cell Phone with a Texting Plan
+Cell Phone with a Texting Plan

-"In-class polls" will be conducted during each lecture using the response system known as Poll Everywhere.
+"In-class polls" will be conducted during each class using Poll Everywhere.
 Participation requires that you have access to a cell phone texting plan.
 (Please notify me if this is not already the case.)
-Prior to our first poll you must register your device with Poll Everywhere (PE).
+Prior to our first poll on August 29th, you must register your device with Poll Everywhere.
 Registration instructions can be found by following this link: http://help.unc.edu/help/poll-everywhere-faq/.
 If you do not register properly, then your polls will not be counted.
-Please verify that you have registered correctly.
-Note: In-class polls are to be done in class, and it is a violation of the honor code to answer elsewhere.
-If you are found to be responding from any other location, you will be reported to the Honor Court.
+Be sure under "How should UNC-CH Admin identify you?" that you enter your PID and onyen using the format PID_onyen.
+This is case sensitive, so use only lowercase letters for your onyen.
+In-class polls are to be done in class, and it is a violation of the honor code to answer elsewhere.

-3. Calculator
+Calculator